Darkmoon CFX Carbon Fiber Build Plate User Guide

 Introduction

 Welcome to the comprehensive guide for the CFX Build Plate from Darkmoon 3D.
-The CFX Carbon Fiber build plate is created from 100% authentic, real carbon fiber that is encased in a high temperature resistant specialized resin formula that makes it the ideal surface for printing all filaments, but especially engineering filaments like nylon, polycarbonate, polypropylene, PPS, and more!
+The CFX Carbon Fiber build plate is created from 100% authentic, real carbon fiber that is encased in a high temperature resistant specialized resin formula that makes it the ideal surface for printing all types of filaments, but especially engineering filaments like nylon, polycarbonate, polypropylene, PPS, and more!
 We especially recommend using carbon fiber or glass fiber filled filaments, like PA6-CF/GF, PC-CF, PPS-CF and more.
 Carbon fiber filled filaments make parts significantly more rigid, increase heat resistance, and can improve XY tensile strength, making them much closer to injection molded parts than traditional FDM materials.

 Print Settings and Environment